Strengthening for the Future: CompSource Mutual’s Proposed Reorganization

 Preserving mutuality while creating new opportunities for growth, innovation, and service to Oklahoma businesses.

 CompSource Mutual has submitted a plan to the Oklahoma Department of Insurance (OID) to convert into a mutual insurance holding company (MHC) structure.
-The Oklahoma Insurance Department is still reviewing the plan; no decision has been issued.
+On March 5, 2026, the OID approved the plan.
 The following information is meant to address common questions related to the proposed changes.

 CompSource Mutual seeks to modernize its corporate structure, enabling the company to offer more insurance products and serve businesses in additional states — a goal long requested by Oklahoma businesses and independent agents.

-To achieve these goals, CompSource Mutual has submitted a plan to reorganize into a Mutual Insurance Holding Company (MHC) structure.
+To achieve these goals, CompSource Mutual submitted a plan to reorganize into a Mutual Insurance Holding Company (MHC) structure.
 This approach preserves CompSource Mutual’s mutual status while providing the flexibility to meet the evolving needs of policyholders, agents, and employers across Oklahoma and beyond.
+The plan was approved by the OID on March 5, 2026, and will now be submitted to policyholders of CompSource for final approval.
+A copy of the OID’s order can be found here.

-If approved, CompSource Mutual will continue operating with the same name, leadership, and promise to deliver reliable coverage and exceptional service to Oklahoma employers and workers.
+If approved by policyholders, CompSource Mutual will continue operating with the same name, leadership, and promise to deliver reliable coverage and exceptional service to Oklahoma employers and workers.

 In the words of Denise Johnson, President and CEO of Big I Oklahoma, which represents independent insurance agents in Oklahoma,